 Cash and cash equivalents include temporary cash investments with a maturity of ninety days or less at date of purchase.
-The Company has elected to enter into a sweep account arrangement allowing excess cash balances to be used to temporarily pay down the credit facility, thereby, reducing overall interest cost.
+The Company has elected to enter into a sweep account arrangement allowing excess cash balances to be used to temporarily pay down the Company's credit facility with F&M Bank & Trust Company, thereby, reducing overall interest cost.